-There are many proven solutions to climate change that are now scaling up and making a real difference.
-Renewable energy technology provides clean energy and creates jobs.
+There are many proven solutions to climate change that are now scaling up to make a real difference.
+Clean, renewable energy technology increases energy efficiency and creates jobs.
 Solar energy, for instance, is growing 17 times faster than the economy overall, and according to the Bureau of Labor, one of the fastest growing jobs in the United States is being a wind technician.